 We don’t need clickbait

-In that case, what you want is enough of the story to enable a reader to decide whether they want to follow up.
-Journalists don’t need their visitors to click on links simply to get the details of a story that readers decide afterwards it is too much bother to read.
+In that case, what you want is enough of the story to enable a reader to decide.
+Journalists don’t need their visitors to click on links simply to get the details of a story that readers then decide it is too much bother to read.
 I envisage my “consumers” as being short of time, and impatient with anyone who wastes precious minutes delaying their ability to judge the relevance of a story to their interests.

 Linked to the journalism festival, another YouTube video heralded a BBC experiment to allow journalists to create short reports about longer topics featured in broadcasts.
 The formula turned out to be a PowerPoint style collection of standard cartoon-style slides.